ashmin7/digital-twin-DigitalMind/docs/prd.md

   - Logs show at least one logged threat attempt and the system response.
   - Evidence of SQL injection and bot attempt mitigation.
   - Final deployment uses HTTPS with secure header policies.
+  - AI-assisted development evidence: Copilot, Claude, or GPT used to generate secure portfolio code and configurations.

 ## 7. Process Requirements & Workflow
 Repository Setup